 Things to See and Do in Sengokuhara

-- Visit the subterranean Pola Museum of Art – also offering a serene forest trail.
+- Visit the subterranean Pola Museum of Art – which also offers a serene forest trail.

 - Gaze upon the Susuki Grass Fields, which are particularly known for their beauty in autumn.